jdlorimer/incremental-reading/README.md

 * Zoom factor and scroll position are now saved, and restored, more reliably
 * Fixed serious issue where, under certain conditions, the add-on would alter the scheduling of regular Anki cards
 * Fixed a bug where switching between profiles resulted in duplicate menu items
+* Fixed a bug that prevented editing of the source note unless also editing the extracted note

 ## Installation